 Currency ETFs track the performance of various currencies such as the USD, pound and euro.

 Fund performance and market data is at 31 March 2022.

 What to do if you’re not happy with the ETFs you’re invested in

-While ETFs are easily bought and sold, many ETFs struggle to deliver investors the returns they want.
-We found that 71% of ETFs fail to beat a broad market based Australian share ETF over the past 12 months.
+While ETFs are easily bought and sold, many ETFs struggle to deliver to investors the returns they want.
+We found that many ETFs fail to beat a broad market-based share ETF over the past 12 months.

 If setting up a custom portfolio sounds difficult, you can use a platform like Stockspot to advise you and buy and sell ETFs on your behalf.